- 1. There are truths that you can only say after having won the right to say them.

 This morning, in my head, I was able to see that first being fired, then being dissed by the wife... how it broke the man's fragile sanity, his selfhood.

-And how, when the wife finally kills him, shows that she never takes ownership of this fact, that she was a cocreator of that.
+And how, when the wife finally kills him, shows that she never takes ownership of this fact, that she was a co-creator in all that.

-Human vantage point is, on the level of human, carries the "I" with it wherever it places the vantage point: in certain contexts we call that anthropomorphic view, but in others we could call it the "it is still about me" view.
+Human vantage point is, on the level of human, carries the 'I' with it wherever it places the vantage point: in certain contexts we call that anthropomorphic view, but in others we could call it the 'it is still all about me' view.

-When your "about me" score is very high, it is very hard to understand anything, because other people speak from their "about me" place, which is an alien territory.
+When your about-me score is very high, it is very hard to understand anything, because other people speak from their about-me place, which is an alien territory to you.

-So when your "about me" score is high, you have to translate what you hear to your vantage point, with is own words, and you never get what the other person said, let it be article, speech, book...
+So when your about-me score is high, you have to translate what you hear to your own vantage point, with is your words, and you never get what the other person said, let it be article, speech, book...

 I have been endeavoring to teach people to see things from a view that doesn't include them, unsuccessfully.

-Imagining how what YOU say lands carries all the hallmarks of what's important to you: survival, so it is always off.
+Imagining how what YOU say lands: it carries all the hallmarks of what's important to you: your survival, so it always lands off... not how you wanted.

-What you think is important for another person, looking/thinking from behind YOUR eyeballs isn't... and these people often get beaten up, left by their spouses, or have a really unfulfilling relationship both with themselves and with their environment.
+What you think is important for another person, while you are looking/thinking from behind YOUR eyeballs isn't important to them... and these people often get beaten up, left by their spouses, or have a really unfulfilling relationship both with themselves and with their environment.

-I have found that listening to another person, watching them to find out how your actions/words land, is mandatory, if you want to be able to meet their expectations of you, and, just as important, be able to meet Life Force's expectation of you... also called by Margoczi (Feelings book) meeting your own expectations of yourself.
+I have found that listening to another person, watching them so you can see/hear how your actions/words land, is mandatory if you want to be able to meet their expectations of you, and, just as important, be able to meet Life's expectation of you... also called by Margoczi (Feelings book) meeting your own expectations of yourself.

-Honestly, if it worked that I don't care about you, I wouldn't mind...
+Honestly, if not caring about worked, I wouldn't mind...
 Caring slows things down... caring seems like losing focus...
+Caring is hard work.